AKROGIS/AnimalMovement/Documentation/Build_Instructions.rst

 These instructions document how to build the project to create the files necessary for the installation instructions.
-This document are my notes that I hope will be helpful when I need to refere to it in the future.
+This document are my notes that I hope will be helpful when I need to refer to it in the future.
 It may even be helpful for somebody else who might need it.
 I can only hope.

 First,  The project is now set up to build with Visual Studio 2013 pro.